srph/angular-xhr/README.md

 - [x] Send headers, set base headers
 - [ ] Send query parameters
 - [ ] File uploads

+It is working as it should, but it is **not** yet recommended or suitable for production.

 ## Installation